TuanNguyen1010/Bank_test/README.md

 <h1>Bank account project</h1>

 <h2>Requirements</h2>
 - You should be able to interact with your code via a REPL like IRB or the JavaScriptconsole.
-(You don't need to implement a command line interface that takes input from STDIN.) <b>
+(You don't need to implement a command line interface that takes input from STDIN.) <br>
-- Deposits, withdrawal. <b>
+- Deposits, withdrawal. <br>
-- Account statement (date, amount, balance) printing. <b>
+- Account statement (date, amount, balance) printing. <br>
 - Data can be kept in memory (it doesn't need to be stored to a database or anything).